The Sky-Watcher ProED 100mm Doublet APO Refractor telescope is a serious model for both astrophotography and visual observing.

 This telescope offers nearly the best image quality at a significantly lower price point than the best options currently on the market, and pricing is a real consideration when you’re doing astrophotography.

 Aside from spending almost $1000 on this telescope, you could expect to spend another $1000 on a mount and more than your telescope and mount combined for your camera.
 These prices add up fast, so if you’re buying a telescope for astrophotography, it’s important to get one that’s worth the price.

 Here are some things other users are saying about this telescope.
 Click the review for a larger image.

 The only generally negative comments were about the focuser, that it wasn’t smooth enough or that it slipped when the scope was pointed at the zenith with a heavy eyepiece loaded in.
 However, these were rare comments and nobody making them said it was a deal-breaker.

 As you learned through this Sky-Watcher ProED 100mm Doublet APO Refractor Telescope review, it’s a great option for committed amateurs looking to gaze in exquisite detail at all elements of the night sky.

 This telescope handles high magnifications well, has almost no distortions or color aberrations, and is significantly more affordable than a top-end triplet telescope that would offer only marginally better quality.

 If you love seeking out planetary and lunar details, splitting double stars with perfect contrast, or drinking in large views of brighter DSOs, then this is a great model for you.

-Click here to check today’s price on Amazon and find out more about this lovely scope.
+Click here to check today’s price and find out more about this lovely scope.